-\paragraph{Comparison With Existing Upper Bounds} Table~\ref{tab:summary_FCGAI} summarizes the asymptotic scaling of the upper bound on the expected sample complexity of existing GAI algorithms.
+Table~\ref{tab:summary_FCGAI} summarizes the asymptotic scaling of the upper bound on the expected sample complexity of existing GAI algorithms.
 While most GAI algorithms have better asymptotic guarantees when $\set{\THRESHOLD}(\mu)\neq\emptyset$, \hyperlink{APGAI}{APGAI} is the only one of them which has anytime guarantees on the probability of error (Theorem~\ref{thm:upper_bound_PoE_anytimeID}).
-However, we emphasize that \hyperlink{APGAI}{APGAI} is not the best algorithm to tackle fixed-confidence GAI since it is designed for anytime GAI.
+However, we emphasize that \hyperlink{APGAI}{APGAI} is designed for anytime GAI and is not the best algorithm for fixed-confidence GAI.
 Sticky Track-and-Stop (S-TaS) is asymptotically optimal for the ``any low arm'' problem~\citep{degenne2019pure}, hence for GAI as well.
-Even though GAI is one of the few setting where S-TaS admits a computationally tractable implementation, its empirical performance heavily relies on the fixed ordering for the set of possible answers (see Table~\ref{tab:stickyTaS_ordering} in Appendix~\ref{app:ssec_impelementation_details}).
-This partly explains the lack of non-asymptotic guarantees for S-TaS which is asymptotic by nature, while \hyperlink{APGAI}{APGAI} has non-asymptotic guarantees.
-For the ``bad arm existence'' problem,~\cite{kaufmann2018sequential} proves that the empirical proportion $(\nsamples{a}{t}/t)_{a \in \ARMS}$ of Murphy Sampling converges almost surely towards the optimal allocation realizing the asymptotic lower bound of Lemma~\ref{lem:lower_bound_GAI}.
+Even though GAI is one of the few settings where S-TaS admits a computationally tractable implementation, its empirical performance heavily relies on the fixed ordering for the set of possible answers (see Table~\ref{tab:stickyTaS_ordering} in Appendix~\ref{app:ssec_impelementation_details}).
+This explains the lack of non-asymptotic guarantees for S-TaS that is asymptotic by nature, while \hyperlink{APGAI}{APGAI} has non-asymptotic guarantees.
+For the ``bad arm existence'' problem,~\citet{kaufmann2018sequential} prove that the empirical proportion $(\nsamples{a}{t}/t)_{a \in \ARMS}$ of Murphy Sampling converges almost surely towards the optimal allocation realizing the asymptotic lower bound of Lemma~\ref{lem:lower_bound_GAI}.
 While their result implies that $\lim_{\delta \to 0} \tau_{\delta}/\log (1/\delta) = T^\star(\mu)$ almost surely, the authors provide no upper bound on the expected sample complexity of Murphy Sampling.
-Finally, we consider the AllGAI algorithms introduced in~\cite{kano2019good} (HDoC, LUCB-G and APT-G) which enjoy theoretical guarantees for some GAI instances as well.
+Finally, we consider the AllGAI algorithms introduced by~\citet{kano2019good} (HDoC, LUCB-G, and APT-G) having theoretical guarantees for some GAI instances.
 When $\set{\THRESHOLD}(\mu) = \emptyset$, all three algorithms have an upper bound of the form $2 H_{1}(\mu) \log (1/\delta) + \mathcal O(\log \log(1/\delta))$.
 When $\set{\THRESHOLD}(\mu) \ne \emptyset$, only HDoC admits an upper bound on the expected number of time to return one good arm, which is of the form $2 \min_{a \in \set{\THRESHOLD}} \Delta_{a}^{-2}\log (1/\delta) + \mathcal O(\log \log(1/\delta))$.